StudioGalt/Sign-Language-Mocap-Archive/README.md

 5) What Software do you use?

-Blender is the primary, it's free and open source, so it is natural.
-We do occasional quality checks to make sure files load into Autodesk Maya, Nvidia Omniverse, Unity and Unreal Engine.
+Blender is the primary, it's free and open source.
+One of the goals of this project is create sign avatars at 0 cost or as close as possible, naturally Blender has  We do occasional quality checks to make sure files load into Autodesk Maya, Nvidia Omniverse, Unity and Unreal Engine.
 But not every motion will be checked.
 If something does not work please let us know!

 6) What about X software?

 We don't have access to every software, but Blender is very good at interoperability.
+If you have a software you would like to

 7) What are your export formats?

-FBX and USD.
-The FBX is broken up into with Mesh and No Mesh.
-No Mesh is less data but will not have any facial information.
-USD is open format create by Pixar, and is being adopted many parts of the 3d industry.
-We intend to make tutorials and workflows for both.
+FBX is our primary.
+We want to expand into GLTF and USD> USD is open format create by Pixar, and is being adopted many parts of the 3d industry.

 8) Facial data?

 ASL and other sign languages use facial movements convey tone and information.
 Some signs require facial movement to be complete, other it adds extra information (similar to punctuation of vocal tone).
-Because there are a wide range of tones, the facial data is usually left blanket unless required to complete the motion (such as anger).
+Because there are a wide range of tones, the facial data is usually left blanket unless required to complete the motion.

 9) How do I change her face?

 Shapekeys, sometimes called Blendshapes.
-This will explained in the Tutorials.
+Under the GaltisHead Object, click on the data tab (green triangle on right), you will a list of shapekeys, following the FACS (Facial Action Coding System) measurement system.
+Move the numbers from 0-1 to see face perform the movements.

 10) Where are your tutorials?

-All tutorials will be posted at https://www.studiogalt.com/.
+Under documentation, if you have something or want something let us know.

 <a name="avatar_faq"></a>
 ## AVATAR FAQ